protontypes/open-sustainable-technology/README.md

 ### Computation and Communication

+- [Scaphandre](https://github.com/hubblo-org/scaphandre) - An open source software agent to track energy consumption of ICT services from the servers.
+- [Tracarbon](https://github.com/fvaleye/tracarbon) - Tracarbon tracks your device's energy consumption and calculates your carbon emissions using your location.
 - [H2020 CATALYST](https://gitlab.com/project-catalyst) - Converting data centres in energy flexibility ecosystems.
 - [Energy-Languages](https://github.com/greensoftwarelab/Energy-Languages) - The complete set of tools for energy consumption analysis of programming languages, using Computer Language Benchmark Game.
 - [energyusage](https://github.com/responsibleproblemsolving/energy-usage) - A Python package that measures the environmental impact of computation.
 - [Green Cost Explorer](https://github.com/thegreenwebfoundation/green-cost-explorer) - See how much of your cloud bill is spent on fossil fuels, so you can do the right thing and switch.
-- [Scaphandre](https://github.com/hubblo-org/scaphandre) - An open source software agent to track energy consumption of ICT services from the servers.
 - [CPU Energy Meter](https://github.com/sosy-lab/cpu-energy-meter) - A Linux tool that allows to monitor power consumption of Intel CPUs at fine time intervals.
 - [PowerAPI](https://github.com/powerapi-ng/powerapi) - A middleware toolkit for building software-defined power meters.
 - [argos](https://github.com/marmelab/argos) - A tool to measure consumption of a given Docker command and see its performance evolution.
 Argos is able to measure CPU, memory and network usage of Docker containers for a given command.
 By measuring resource consumption of dockerized E2E tests, Argos allows to compare the consumption of an app between its different versions.